austin006/austin006.github.io/docs/project-portfolio/projects/pre-uni/pull-up.md

 ## :material-notebook: Description

 I made a pull-up bar in my backyard with the help of my father.
 I wanted to build this for calisthenics workouts.
-I was inspired to build this design by online pictures.
+I was inspired to build this design by online research.

 ***